laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 > k = -I \* &Delta;(1/&omega;) / &Delta;t

 However, our testing has shown this approach is too volatile to be useful (see [these test results](https://github.com/JaapvanEkris/openrowingmonitor/blob/docs/Engine_Validation.md#validation-of-the-drag-factor-calculation)).
 In essence, this formula isn't robust due to the effects of small variation in *currentDT* upon both *t* and &omega;.
 Even when &Delta;t is chosen to span the entire recovery phase, small deviations in *currentDt* result in volaility of the measured drag factor, which results in an unstable drag factor.
-To make this calculation more robust, we need to take a more fundamental.
+To make this calculation more robust, we need to take a more fundamental approach.

 Such a more fundamental approach is found in the method used by [[7]](#7), where the dragfactor is determined through the slope of the relation between inverse of the angular velocity &omega; and time.
 This depends on a different perspective on formula 7.2 [[1]](#1), which states: